-Between 1930, when the Unilever Group was formed, and 2020, the Unilever Group had a dual-headed structure with two parent companies: Unilever N.V., which was incorporated under the laws of the Netherlands, and PLC, incorporated under the laws of England and Wales.
+Between 1930, when the Unilever Group was formed, and 2020, the Unilever Group had a dual-headed structure with two parent companies.
 In 2020 the Unilever Group unified its dual-parent structure, with PLC becoming the single parent company of the Unilever Group.

 PLC is subject to different laws and regulations, corporate governance requirements and best practice codes; the most relevant being those in the United Kingdom, the Netherlands and the United States.
 As stated in the Code of Business Principles, Unilever will conduct its operations in accordance with internationally accepted principles of good corporate governance.
+It is therefore Unilever's practice to comply with the best practice represented by the aggregate of these best practice codes.